cafsantos/sendtest.email/README.md

 #### ✍ Code Editor

-Paste in your HTML email code, or write from scratch.
+Paste in your email code, or write from scratch.
 Uses [vue-codemirror-lite](https://github.com/cnu4/vue-codemirror-lite) with the Material theme.

+#### 🎭 Multiple MIME-parts

+The following MIME-parts are supported:

+- HTML
+- ⚡4email
+- Text

 #### 📱 Responsive Preview

-Preview your HTML live, in a resizable iframe.
+Preview your HTML live, in a resizable iframe:

-- Drag the handle to horizontally-resize the preview.
+- drag the handle to horizontally-resize the preview
-- While dragging, the iframe shows a viewport width indicator.
+- while dragging, the iframe shows a viewport pixel width indicator
-- Double-clicking the handle resets the panes to their original widths.
+- double-clicking the handle resets the panes to their original widths

 #### ⚠ HTML Size Indicator